 In these states, even though weed is not recreationally legal, you cannot get arrested for use or possession of normal amounts.

-*(Note that for purposes of redundancy, the nine states where weed is legal recreationally have been omitted).
+*(Note that for purposes of redundancy, the ten states (and D.C.) where weed is legal recreationally have been omitted).

-What About CBD — What States is CBD Legal in?
+What About CBD — In What States Is CBD Legal?

 We won’t go into much detail here in this article, but CBD is actually an incredibly therapeutic compound that has seemingly no end to its list of potential medical uses.
 Among other things, it has shown clinical potential to help treat things like cancer, diabetes, depression, anxiety, stress, obesity, inflammation, and chronic pain.